-\\Please note that these certificates are not automatically generated and you need to contact Dr. Talley in order for her to issue one after graduation.
+Please note that these certificates are not automatically generated and you need to contact Dr. Talley and provide her with your transcript in order for her to issue a certificate after graduation.

 Appendix B: CMHSAC Enrollment form

 CMHSAC Enrollment Form